christianwells89/family-history/README.md

 - [x] Jest - for testing
 - [ ] shortid - for short uids on people added
 - [ ] Formik - for form controls

+Uses yarn workspaces with lerna, but it has some hacks to get "Go to definition" and type checking (without doing a watch and build every time something changes) working in VS Code.
+Namely, it uses a root `tsconfig.json` file for the whole project with has some paths set up.
+This means any references inside the editor will resolve to the source code.
+But each package has its own `tsconfig.build.json` that actually does the building, and in these cases those references will use the normal workspace package.
+It's brittle and not ideal.
+[This](https://github.com/microsoft/TypeScript/issues/25376) issue is focused on Typescript supporting common workspace paradigms (especially good now that npm has declared they're going to follow yarn's workspace configs).
+Need to check this periodically to see when it will be supported.